emilianavt/VSeeFaceManual/README.md

 #### Startup issues

+If the VSeeFace window remains black when starting and you have an AMD graphics card, please try disabling `Radeon Image Sharpening` either globally or for VSeeFace.
+It reportedly can cause this type of issue.

 If an error appears after pressing the `Start` button, please confirm that the VSeeFace folder is correctly unpacked.
 Previous causes have included:

 * A full disk caused the unpacking process to file, so files were missing from the VSeeFace folder.
 Solution: Free up additional space, delete the VSeeFace folder and unpack it again.